openshift/openshift-docs/modules/install-sno-generating-the-install-iso-manually.adoc.md

    $ ARCH=<architecture> ①
    ```
    1. Replace `<architecture>` with the target host architecture, for example, `aarch64` or `x86_64`.
-3. Download the {product-title} client (`oc`) and make it available for use by entering the following commands:
+3. Download the OpenShift Container Platform client (`oc`) and make it available for use by entering the following commands:

    ```terminal
    $ curl -k https://mirror.openshift.com/pub/openshift-v4/clients/ocp/$OCP_VERSION/openshift-client-linux.tar.gz -o oc.tar.gz